awez/amirrajan.github.com/a-dark-room/index.md

 Now to answer the big question: What would ADR have made if it were free and ad based?
 I've already proven that [A Dark Room can be a top free app](#million).
 I also have a [time frame for retaining a top spot](#newnormal).
 And now I have some ad revenue numbers (thank you Casey). _So here is a really, really rough estimate of what ADR could have made:_

-- Casey's super addicting puzzle app (which you should download by the way), has a 25% click through rate (444 downloads divided by 111 clicks).
+- Casey's super addicting puzzle game (_which you should download by the way_), has a 25% click through rate (444 downloads divided by 111 clicks).
 - Each click got him $0.13 (111 clicks divided by $15.34 in revenue).
 - You get _zero_ dollars for impressions.